 This study drew on the lessons of the past five decades of strategies and an analysis of current practices in the sector.
-Fieldwork was conducted in four locations across the NT to explore of a range of issues including the management of alcohol in: ‘open towns’ and remote communities, within the broader context of regional, Territory and federal programs, policies and legislation.
-An evaluation framework has been developed, based on the Minimum Standards, drawn from the relevant legislative instrument under the Stronger Futures in the Northern Territory Act 2012 (Cth).
-The findings from this research the application of these standards for communities developing, implementing and evaluating their Alcohol Management Plans (AMPs) in the Northern Territory.
+Fieldwork was conducted in four locations across the Northern Territory to investigate issues including the management of alcohol in ‘open towns’ and remote communities, within the broader context of regional, Territory and federal programs, policies and legislation.
+An evaluation framework was developed, based on the Minimum Standards, drawn from the relevant legislative instrument under the Stronger Futures in the Northern Territory Act 2012 (Cth).
+The findings from this research includes the application of these standards for communities developing, implementing and evaluating their Alcohol Management Plans (AMPs) in the Northern Territory.

 The study recommended a population health approach, using strategies from:

 - the legislative framework

 - the public health framework

 - ‘rights and responsibilities’, or supported personal agency approaches.